 The most up-to-date definition of hypnosis is: ‘A state of consciousness involving focused attention and reduced peripheral awareness characterised by an enhanced capacity for response to suggestion.‘ (Elkins, 2015).

-Research has shown that hypnosis can be of benefit for individuals suffering from trauma related conditions such as post-traumatic stress disorder (PTSD).
-Hypnosis is not used in isolation to treat such conditions, but in conjunction with other therapies such as cognitive-behavioral therapy (CBT) and psychodynamic therapy.
+Research has shown that hypnosis can be of benefit for individuals suffering from trauma-related conditions such as post-traumatic stress disorder (PTSD).
+Hypnosis is not used in isolation to treat such conditions but in conjunction with other therapies such as cognitive-behavioural therapy (CBT) and psychodynamic therapy.

 – reducing the intensity and frequency of intrusive, distressing thoughts and nightmares